-Paint over the whole board with what ever color you want the background to be.
-I used an assortment of pastel yellow, pink, purple, and light blues.
+Paint over the entire board (over the bunny vinyl stencil) with whatever color you want the background to be.
+I used an assortment of pastel yellow, pink, purple, and light blue chalk paints.
 I don’t paint all the way to the edges to give it more of a rustic look.

 Then peel the contact paper off – trying not to get paint everywhere or chipping the paint underneath!

 A few of mine dried a bit sticky from the craft bond, so I lightly sanded the top to get rid of it.
 I knew these wouldn’t get handled much so I wasn’t too worried about it.

-I then added some embellishments to the bunny signs – I glued on cotton balls for tails and added some ribbons around bunnies necks.
+I then added some embellishments to the bunny signs – I glued on cotton balls for tails and added some ribbons around the bunnies necks.